Chongjin concentration camp: Camp expansion

 Detailed analysis of satellite images shows a major expansion of the camp perimeter in 2010.
 The size of the camp increased 72 percent, from 580 m2 to now 1000 m2.
 Along the new fence line, 17 additional guard posts were erected.
 In the eastern part of the new perimeter, several new buildings were erected from 2011 to 2013, possibly to be used as prisoner housing.

 Prisoners (witnesses)

-There are no first-hand witness accounts on the camp; however, there are some reports by North Korean defectors on prisoners in Chongjin camp.
+There are a few first-hand witness accounts on the camp; however, there are some reports that North Korean defectors are prisoners in Chongjin camp.
 Lim Kook-jae, a South Korean abducted to North Korea in 1987 aboard the Dong Jin 27, died in Chongjin camp, according to a human rights organization.
+Jin Gyeong-suk was also detained at Chongjin camp in 2004 and died there the following year.
 Many pastors and presbyters, dissident Korean-Japanese, and people expelled from Pyongyang with their families are detained in Chongjin camp, according to the 9th International Conference on North Korean Human Rights and Refugees.